seantalts/hasktrip/doc/MicroKanren.md

 Conjunction just feeds the resultant substitutions from g1 into g2 with the `bind` (`>>=`) operator.
-This is why we needed both the substitution and the logic variable depth returned from all goals - we want to sort of continue the process on in further goals.
+This is why we needed both the substitution and the logic variable index returned from all goals - we want to sort of continue the process on in further goals.
 Each goal is a valid logic program by itself and you need its progress in logic variable bindings in order to compose them.